btemplep/authzee/docs/sdks.md

 The suggested architecture for the high level API of SDKs is to have a primary class, `Authzee`, and create instances from it.
 This class provides the only public API to the Authzee SDKs.

-> **NOTE** - The docs will use class and method terminology, but for languages that don't, translate as so:
+> **NOTE** - The docs will use class and method terminology, but for languages that don't, translate as well as you can.
+> Some examples:
 > - Classes -> struct definitions
 > - Class instances or objects -> struct instances
 > - Methods -> struct methods or functions that act on a struct